 To stop the spread of spotted lanternflies, it is important to inspect your property frequently during the various lifecycles to avoid an infestation.
 Make sure to check your car, grill, lawnmowers, siding, and other hard surfaces.

-If detected, manage spotted lanternflies on your property by scraping eggs, banding trees, removing the favored host (tree-of-heaven), and using chemical control available from The Moyer Store.
+If detected, manage spotted lanternflies on your property by scraping eggs, banding trees, removing the favored host (tree-of-heaven), and using chemical control.
 Only chemically treat areas where spotted lanternfly is abundant.

-When the lanternflies are in their younger nymph stages, we often use a soil drench method.
-This involves control products that are absorbed through the root system of the tree.
-When the lanternfly feeds on the tree, it ingests the product and is controlled.
+When the lanternflies are in their younger nymph stages, we often use a bark drench method.
+This involves control products that are absorbed through the bark of the tree.
+When the lanternfly feeds on the tree, it ingests the product and is controlled

 As the Lanternfly matures into an adult, a topical spray can be a more immediate and effective control.
 This involves applying the product directly on the trunk and branches of the trees to obtain control through contacting the lanternflies.

 Contact us immediately to set-up an appointment for a free inspection and eliminate the Spotted Lanternfly.
 We can be reached at 215-799-2016 or CLICK HERE to request a quote.